 -You can also check out the Government Guide to Hanging Lake Trail for more details!

-After this hike we were ready for a nice lunch so we went to the quaint downtown area of Glenwood Springs.
-There we went to Glenwood Canyon Brewery which had some of the best craft beer we had in Colorado accompanied by some terrific food too!
+After this hike, you’ll probably be ready for a nice lunch so head to the quaint downtown area of Glenwood Springs and gorge yourself at Glenwood Canyon Brewery.
+Grab a few of their craft beers (some of the best we had in Colorado) and accompany the brews with some terrific food too!

 Hours: 11:00am-11:00pm Menu

-After walking and hiking for 15+ miles a day for we were ready to unwind and spent the evening at the Glenwood Springs Hot Spring Pool.
+After walking and hiking for many miles get ready to unwind and spent the evening at the Glenwood Springs Hot Spring Pool.
 Which is also apparently the world’s largest hot spring.
 While we believe this is a “tourist trap” it was nice to soak our aching muscles in the 105°F water of this steamy hot spring.

 Click here for prices